There's only one Shaquille O'Neal.

 Shaq's rookie cards were a big hit when released back in 1992.

-In this piece, we step back in time to review the rookie cards of the one and only big man, Shaquille O’Neal.
+In this guide, we step back in time to review the top Shaquille O'Neal rookie cards.

 1992 Topps Shaq RC #362